siyuan-note/siyuan-chrome/README.md

 ### ✨ Usage

-1. Install the extension, then configure the API token in the extension options (you can view the token in SiYuan Settings → About).
+1. Install the extension, then configure the API token in the extension options (you can view the token in SiYuan Settings - About)
-2. On a web page, select the content you want to clip, then choose "Copy to SiYuan" from the context menu.
+2. On a web page, select the content you want to clip, then choose "Copy to SiYuan" from the context menu
-3. Paste in SiYuan.
+3. Paste in SiYuan

 ### 🔒 Privacy Policy

-* All data is stored on a device fully controlled by the user.
+* All data is stored on a device fully controlled by the user
-* No usage data is collected.
+* No usage data is collected